emillymar/SmartBin/README.md

 Key Features
 Interactive Feedback: Equipped with sensors to detect waste disposal, the bin provides instant feedback using memes and animations, making the recycling experience engaging and rewarding.
-Real-Time Monitoring: The SmartBin uses ultrasonic and laser sensors to monitor its fill level, notifying waste collectors when it is ready for emptying, thus optimizing collection schedules.
+Real-Time Monitoring: The SmartBin uses ultrasonic sensor to monitor its fill level, notifying waste collectors when it is ready for emptying, thus optimizing collection schedules.
-Educational Content: Through a web application, the SmartBin system offers information on recycling practices, locations for material disposal, and the environmental impact of proper waste management.

 Installation and Setup
 Hardware Requirements: